amateescu/search_api_solr/README.txt

 - search_api_autocomplete
   Introduced by module: search_api_autocomplete
   Lets you add autocompletion capabilities to search forms on the site.
+(See also "Hidden variables" below for Solr-specific customization.)
 - search_api_facets
   Introduced by module: search_api_facets
   Allows you to create facetted searches for dynamically filtering search